EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 normative meanings.

+# CMC protocol #

-# Simple Enrollment # {#simple-enroll}
+## Simple Enrollment ## {#simple-enroll}

 This section describes the simple enrollment protocol, which is an embedding of the Simple PKI Request/Response protocol of CMC {{RFC5272}} in Object Secure CoAP (OSCOAP) {{I-D.ietf-core-object-security}}.

-The simple enrollment protocol is a 2-pass protocol between EALS client ( an IoT devices) and EALS server (a CA- Certification Authority), see {{fig-simple-enroll}}.
+The simple enrollment protocol is a 2-pass protocol between an EALS client (e.g. an IoT device) and an EALS server (a Certification Authority (CA)), see {{fig-simple-enroll}}.
 The protocol assumes that both EALS client and EALS server implement CoAP and the Object-Security option of CoAP (OSCOAP).

 OSCOAP assumes the existence of a shared secret between an EALS client and server.
 The shared secret may be obtained by running a key agreement algorithm or